Chronomap/Punishment/README.md

 ## Want one?

-All relevant STL and STEP files are available, currently only with a blank blocker
+All relevant STL and STEP files are available
 ### IMPORTANT - Some dimensions/tolerances have been updated, make sure you have the most up to date files

 Additional parts needed: